Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, services run 90 times daily across all routes, translating to about 25 weekly trips per individual stop.
+Service frequency averages 90 trips per day across all routes, equating to approximately 25 weekly trips per stop.

 Frequently Asked Questions - Transport